 Adding Salt to the water is another common ‘solution’ given when treating Ich.
 Whilst salt does have some medical value, its effect on Ich has been reported to be ‘limited’ at best.

-If you are treating for Ich, then good filtration and a bottle of quality medication are the best and only option.
+If you are treating for Ich, then good filtration and a bottle of good quality medication are the best and only option.
 But……

 As with all diseases, prevention is better than the cure….

 Ich is one of the most prevalent illnesses to affect ornamental fish, but it can be easily prevented.